Bicycling Magazine has Gran Fondo Las Vegas on its “bucket list” of Gran Fondos!

 General Information and Ride Rules – Please Read!

-Gran Fondo – Until February 21: $70.
-February 22-March 21: $75.
+Gran Fondo – Until March 19: $75.
 Thereafter, until noon Friday before the event, you may make an online reservation and pay $80 at the door.

-Ultimo Fondo – Until February 21: $75.
-February 22-March 21: $80.
+Ultimo Fondo – Until March 19: $80.
 Thereafter, until noon Friday before the event, you may make an online reservation and pay $90 at the door.

 Please read our registration and cancellation policies.

-Entry includes chip timing with overall and age category results posted to the web; fully stocked checkpoints along the route with water and a great selection of food and snacks including Hammer Nutrition Products; roving SAG support; entry into Red Rock National Conservation Area; Gran Fondo Las Vegas finisher medal (guaranteed for those who sign up at least 30 days in advance); discount during event weekend at our sponsor shop, Las Vegas Cyclery; post-ride lunch and refreshments; per rider donation to Challenged Athletes Foundation.
+Entry includes chip timing with overall and age category results posted to the web; fully stocked checkpoints along the route with water and a great selection of food and snacks; roving SAG support; entry into Red Rock National Conservation Area and Humbolt-Toiyabe National Forest; Gran Fondo Las Vegas finisher award (guaranteed for those who sign up at least 30 days in advance); discount during event weekend at our sponsor shop, Las Vegas Cyclery; post-ride lunch and refreshments; per rider donation to Challenged Athletes Foundation.

-Use this button to register online and pay with a credit card.
+Use the Register Now button to register online and pay with a credit card.
 To pay by check, download and mail in this form.
-Your form and check must be received by the last day of the earlybird period to take advantage of the discount.
-If you have a volunteer credit or other discount voucher, please use the mail-in form.
+Your form and check must be received before March 18th.

 NO DAY OF EVENT REGISTRATION.
 NO EXCEPTIONS.